marcpa00/griffon-bindable-delegate-sample/README.md

 @Bindable and @Delegate are not magically combined.

-So I took the ideas exposed by Rick in that thread and came with the idea of using a callback to "percolate" property change event from domain to griffom model and applied that on a small working example taken from the book.
+So I took the ideas exposed by Rick in that thread and came with the idea of using a callback to "percolate" property change event from domain to griffon model and applied that on a small working example taken from the book.